There’s a saying by Rabbi Nachman of Braslav: “Don’t let who you are destroy who you can be.”

 Avi Nardia has taught defensive tactics and close-quarters battle to the Israeli army, Israeli special forces, Israeli police and students of counterterrorism around the world.
 In the United States, he specializes in training members of counterterrorism, military and law-enforcement units, as well as civilians.
 Avi Nardia is the co-author of the book and DVD set Kapap Combat Concepts, available for purchase in our online store.
 For more information, visit his website at avinardia.com.

-On Thursday, March 29, in Part 2 of this article, find out how Avi Nardia’s experience with Carlos Newton changed the conceptual foundation of kapap and led to kapap techniques as they are practiced today!
+In Part 2 of this article, find out how Avi Nardia’s experience with Carlos Newton changed the conceptual foundation of kapap and led to kapap techniques as they are practiced today!